 Imagine that every visitor that enters your website gets a personal approach.
 Every customer query is solved quickly and effectively.
 The trust between you and your audience grows.
 And so does your revenue.

 Best case scenario.
 You probably read about it while choosing the best live chat software for your business.
 However, getting these results takes time and practice with the tool.
 And maybe a few hacks!
 To help you with them, the Dashly team tested and brought together live chat best practices.

 It is part 9 in Dashly’s Ultimate Guide to live chats.
 If you want to become a pro in this tool, read our other articles:

 - Part 1 The ultimate guide to live chat software in 2022

 - Part 2 How to choose live chat software

 - Part 3 Top 20 best live chat software for your website

-- Part 4 Best live chat software for your support team
+- Part 4 Best software for your customer support chat

 - Part 5 10 best live chat tools for sales